jgc777/GitHubRepoAPI/README.md

 ## License
 [![License](https://img.shields.io/github/license/jgc777/Github-repos?style=for-the-badge)](./LICENSE)

-I wwould appreciate if you didn't remove the comment on the javascript code.
+I would appreciate if you didn't remove the comment on the javascript code.